pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

+- 'en_genre' and 'eng_list' now replace spaces in genre names with hyphens.

-- Single-network version of 'eng_network_wd' now has an 'a' after the version number
+- Single-network version of 'eng_network_wd' now has an 'a' after the version number.

 - Updated 'nhm_plotter' to also plot points (probably temporarily)